Skwaches/Aimlabs/README.md

 Hello User, this is Skwaches.
 This is a really bad aimlabs (https://aimlabs.com/) ripoff.
 Its also my first game.
-->For any compliments get to me via email -->kwach.jaduar@gmail.com
+->For any compliments get to me via email -->kwach.jaduar@gmail.com I don't plan on fixing any bugs anytime soon.

-Images files are sourced from unsplash.
-Audio files are from pixabay.
-Font files are from monospace.
+Images files are sourced from unsplash. (https://unsplash.com/) Audio files are from pixabay. (https://pixabay.com/) Font files are from monaspace.(https://github.com/githubnext/monaspace)

 ##**How to play**
 Build from source with pyinstaller.